rolfwessels/CoreDocker/README.md

 ### Commands outside the container

-- `make up` : brings up the container & attach to the default container
+- `make up` : brings up the container & attaches to the default container
 - `make down` : stops the container
 - `make build` : builds the container

 ### Commands to run inside the container

 - `make start` : Run the app
-- `make test` : To test the app
+- `make test` : Test the app

 ## Create certificates